Ken Howard (composer): Film career

 As a British film maker Howard has worked extensively in drama, music and documentary films.
 These have included (for the BBC) A Penny for Your Dreams, John Lennon – A Journey in the Life, The Miracle of Intervale Avenue, Open Mind, Mr Abbott's Broadway and Sunny Stories; (for ITV) South Bank Show profiles of the New World Symphony Orchestra, Danny Kaye, Frank Sinatra, Hakan Hardenberger, Johnnie Ray and Maxim Vengerov, EK-OK, and Will Apples Grow on Mars?.
 The BBC drama A Penny for Your Dreams which he co-wrote, composed and directed won the Festival Award at the Celtic Media Festival in Caernarfon in 1988.
 His BBC films, Braveheart and Today I am A Man, both won the Royal Television Society Best Children's Factual Award.
 His EMI DVD Maxim Vengerov: Living the Dream won the BBC Music Magazine Award for Best Music DVD in 2008.

 He was a director of Landseer Productions Ltd in London until 2019.

 Other activities

-He is also co-founder and ex-director of Sophisticated Games Ltd, having co-devised the best-selling board game of Sophie's World and publishing the million-selling Lord of the Rings board game, as well as numerous other successful games including Ingenious and The Hobbit.

 His first novel, The Young Chieftain, aimed at a teenage audience, was published by Tamarind Books, a division of Random House, in September 2010.
 His second novel, Follow Me – A Quest in Two Worlds, was published by Venture Press in November 2017.

-Howard is Chairman of The Casey Trust, aiding children worldwide.
+Howard was Chairman of The Casey Trust, aiding children worldwide.
+He also ran a board games company.

+Personal life and death

+Howard was in a civil partnership with his partner, Benjamin Shorten.
+Howard died on 24 September 2024, at the age of 84.